-Transportation management has different definitions depending on the actual degree a student takes.
-Individuals who complete an Associate of Science in Logistics and Transportation Management are eligible to oversee the transportation of goods in the manufacturing industry.
-Individuals who complete a Master of Science in Transportation Management often study the financial and practical elements that go into managing public forms of transportation, such as buses and trains.
+Transportation management has different definitions depending on the actual degree a student pursues.
+Individuals who complete an Associate of Science in Logistics and Transportation Management program could become eligible to oversee the transportation of goods in the manufacturing industry.
+Individuals who complete a Master of Science in Transportation Management program often study the financial and practical elements that go into managing public forms of transportation, such as buses and trains.
 Between these two programs, students may find opportunities to explore topics such as purchasing, distribution, and business and management principles along with logistics, policy-making and transportation funding.
 Applicants into a master's degree must have an undergraduate degree and thesis and non-thesis options are available.

 Associate of Science in Logistics and Transportation Management

 Transportation management is just one component of the supply chain management and logistics field.
 An associate's degree program in transportation management can prepare individuals to oversee the transportation of materials, manufactured products and inventory from warehouses to distribution centers.
 Students learn how to schedule trucks and trains, plan transportation routes, oversee physical distribution of goods and manage a crew of workers.

 Individuals should have a strong command of the English language and basic mathematics skills before they enroll in an associate's degree program for aspiring transportation managers.
 Many community colleges and vocational schools only accept students who have a high school diploma or GED.

 The courses included within an associate's degree program in logistics and transportation management provide students with vocational skills they need to work in the field while providing them with a fundamental background in business and management principles.
 Specific courses are listed below:

 - Speech and communication